 Chicken Cordon Bleu night made me giddy growing up.
-My favorite meat (chicken) pounded thin and wrapped around my other favorite meat (ham) and melty cheese, then breaded and deep-fried?
+My favorite meat (chicken) pounded thin and wrapped around my other favorite meat (ham) and melty cheese, all with a crispy crumb coating?
 What’s for a kid (and any honest adult) not to love?!

 - Chicken Breast.
 Tender, juicy chicken breast is a delicious vessel for our cheesy ham filling.
 It’s flavorful while being a lean source of protein.